komposable/dekorator/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application `Gemfile`:

 ```ruby
 gem "dekorator"